-Enter an integer Enter a String You have entered:- 50 and name as
+Enter an integer & a String 10 John You have entered:- 10 and name as John

-Let us try the same using Buffer class and same Input
+Let us try the same using Buffer class and the same Input below as follows:

 - BufferedReader is synchronous while Scanner is not.
 BufferedReader should be used if we are working with multiple threads.

-- BufferedReader has significantly larger buffer memory than Scanner.
+- BufferedReader has a significantly larger buffer memory than Scanner.

 - The Scanner has a little buffer (1KB char buffer) as opposed to the BufferedReader (8KB byte buffer), but it’s more than enough.

-- BufferedReader is a bit faster as compared to scanner because scanner does parsing of input data and BufferedReader simply reads sequence of characters.
+- BufferedReader is a bit faster as compared to Scanner because the Scanner does the parsing of input data and BufferedReader simply reads a sequence of characters.

 This article is contributed by Pranav Adarsh.
 If you like GeeksforGeeks and would like to contribute, you can also write an article and mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.